spollard/josh-works.github.io/_drafts/whiteknuckle-phone-addiction.md

 Does that annoy you?
 Great.
 Get off the platform.

 **Our phones will probably play a sadly prominent role in our children's lives** I don't have kids, but when I do, I fear them remembering me always having a phone out.
 I fear myself always having a phone out.
-I don't want the dependency.
-I hate the click-baity everything.
+I don't want my children to expect that when they talk to me, I'll be looking at my phone and listening to them with a fraction of my attention and interest.

+Now is when you might think

+> Yeah!
+I agree!
+This is all true!
+I'm going to start using my phone less _right now_!

+Don't do that.
+You're bound to fail.
+You're at a motivational peak right now, and when you're in a motivational trough (which could happen ten minutes from now, tomorrow, or in a month) you'll immediatly go to using your phone as much as before, you'll just feel guilty about it.

+_Don't rely on self control_

-## Self-control
+## Self-control is an abysmal strategy

 Any system that requires _regular_ use of self-control is bound to fail.
 Self-control is an extremely finite resource, and it's not worth battling a habit with self-control.
 You might win for a while, and then you'll lose again when you're tired, or hungry, or anxious, or emotionally/mentally compromised in _any_ way.

 So, in my mind, if I am trying to make a change to how I live my life, and think it will depend upon my own will-power, I've failed to properly implement the change. _I do not rely on my own willpower, because it is quite unreliable_.

 So, how do you change phone habits without using self control?

 It's easy, and requires three steps:

-1. Decide firmly why you want to use your phone less
+1. Decide firmly why you want to use your phone less (we already did this part above)
 2. Determine how much you actually use your phone
 3. Make your phone so boring that even when you're bored, it doesn't have much to offer.